 Humongous Mecha: Sparkster and Axel Gear have a giant robot fight in the first and second games.

 Instant Awesome, Just Add Mecha: The enemies have a massive and varied arsenal of animal-like vehicles and autonomous machines.
 Also, each game features at least one boss fight where Sparkster and Axel Gear pilot giant mechs and engage in a giant-sized boxing match.
 RKA 2 goes further: it has an entire level that consists of driving a mech through the baddies' capital city and annihilating everything in your path.

 Magma Man: In the pyramid stage, when Sparkster enters the pyramid, there are pits of lava.
 From one of them, a fire elemental emerges, and Sparkster must therefore defeat it before proceeding any further.

 Parental Abandonment: All There in the Manual; Sherry and Cherry's mother died from unknown causes years before RKA.
 Sparkster meanwhile is a war orphan who was raised by the Rocket Knight, Mifune Sanjulo... until Mifune was murdered by Axel Gear ten years before the first game.

-Posthumous Character: Mifune Sanjulo, Sparkster and Axle Gear's former teacher who was killed by Axle Gear before the first game began.
+Posthumous Character: Mifune Sanjulo, Sparkster and Axel Gear's former teacher who was killed by Axel Gear before the first game began.

 Red Eyes, Take Warning: The emperor in the first game.
 Even more so during his Robotic Reveal and during the sequence where you have to fight multiple clones of the prototype emperor robot.